Reviving the AuDHD Sexless Marriage: Practical Strategies for Couples

 Behavioral Therapy

-Behavioral therapy, such as cognitive-behavioral therapy (CBT) and social skills training, can help individuals with AuADHD manage their symptoms and improve their overall functioning.
+Behavioral therapy, such as cognitive-behavioral therapy (CBT) and social skills training, can help individuals with AuDHD manage their symptoms and improve their overall functioning.
 CBT focuses on assisting individuals in recognizing and adjusting their unhelpful thoughts and behaviors and is commonly used to treat various mental health issues, including autism and ADHD.
+I work with neurodiverse individuals and couples; please reach out for an initial consultation.

 Social skills training is another form of behavioral therapy focusing on helping individuals cultivate and hone their social skills.
 Participation in behavioral treatment can enable individuals with autism and ADHD to develop more effective coping strategies, fortify their relationships with others, and enrich their overall quality of life.